Corporate Governance and Nominating Committee

 Whirlpool Corporation Corporate Governance and Nominating Committee Charter

-The primary purpose of the Committee is to provide oversight on the broad range of issues surrounding the composition and operation of the Board of Directors, including identifying individuals qualified to become Board members, recommending to the Board director nominees for the next annual meeting of shareholders and nominees to fill any vacancies on the Board, and recommending to the Board a set of corporate governance principles applicable to the Corporation.
-The Committee also provides assistance to the Board and the Chairman in the areas of Committee selection and rotation practices, evaluation of the overall effectiveness of the Board and management, and review and consideration of developments in corporate governance practices.
+The purpose of the Committee is to assist the Board of Directors by providing oversight on the broad range of issues surrounding the composition and operation of the Board of Directors, including identifying individuals qualified to become Board members, recommending to the Board director nominees for the next annual meeting of shareholders and nominees to fill any vacancies on the Board, and recommending to the Board a set of corporate governance principles applicable to the Corporation.
 The Committee’s goal is to assure that the composition, practices, and operation of the Board contribute to value creation and effective representation of Whirlpool shareholders.

 II.
 COMMITTEE MEMBERS

-The Committee shall be comprised of at least three “independent” Directors as that term is defined in relevant NYSE listing rules and law.
+The Committee shall be comprised of at least three “independent” Directors as that term is defined in relevant New York Stock Exchange (“NYSE”) listing rules and law.
 Committee members shall be appointed and removed by the Board in its sole discretion.

 III.
 COMMITTEE MEETINGS